sperano/nhl-led-scoreboard/README.md

 # Installation
 The following makes the assumption that you are comfortable with a Linux terminal and command line and the ability to use git.
 You are also expected to know how to edit a json file to create a config.json.
 > [!NOTE]
-> The _nhl_setup_ binary may or may not work.
+> The _nhl_setup_ binary may or may not work and only works on the 32 bit version of the OS.
 It has not been updated to reflect all new releases and additions to the config.json.
 At some point, this tool will be replaced.
 Although a little dated, the configuration items in config.json are listed here:  https://github.com/riffnshred/nhl-led-scoreboard/wiki/Configuration

 ## Clean Install
 1. Read the release notes of the release you are installing.
 There can be information on breaking changes or procedures that are needed for the release.
-2. Clone this repository with git
+2. Clone this repository with git :  `git clone --depth 1 https://github.com/falkyre/nhl-led-scoreboard.git` for only latest version (quickest way to clone but you don't get any other branches)
 3. Change to the nhl-led-scoreboard directory
 4. Run the scripts/install.sh script.
-Pay attention to it's output as there is critical information if there are any failures.
+Pay attention to it's output as there is critical information if there are any errors.
 5. If the install.sh script has no failures, you can try the samples to see if your board works.
 If the samples don't work, the scoreboard code won't either.
 > [!NOTE]
 > Under Debian 13 Trxie, you will get this error from the install script.
-It can be ignored
+It can be safely ignored

 `ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. types-requests 2.32 requires urllib3>=2, but you have urllib3 1.26.20 which is incompatible. types-docker 7.1 requires urllib3>=2, but you have urllib3 1.26.20 which is incompatible. types-influxdb-client 1.45 requires urllib3>=2, but you have urllib3 1.26.20 which is incompatible.`

 ## Upgrade
 >[!CAUTION]